Lydwen/Mr.Statamutation/Specifications.md

 or where a new code will be added.
 Also, several types of selector will be defined, according to the number of files that has to be mutated, and to the number of mutations that has to be done.

-	2. Testing with JUnit

-JUnit is a unit testing framework for the Java programming language.
-It will be used for testing the mutated code by determining weither or not the program has failed.
-Tests consists in a set of assertions about code functionalities.

-	3. Building with Maven
+	2. Building with Maven

 Maven is a build automation tool used primarily for Java projects.
 It describes how software is built and describes its dependencies.
 Maven comes with pre-defined targets for performing certain well-defined tasks such as compilation of code and its packaging.
 It will be used for the automation of the mutated programs compilations.

-	4. Reports as XML files
+	3. Testing with JUnit

+JUnit is a unit testing framework for the Java programming language.
+It will be used for testing the mutated code by determining weither or not the program has failed.
+Tests consists in a set of assertions about code functionalities.

+	4. HTML Report

 Results of the testing part will be defined in XML files.
+Thoses files will be used to generate statistics, and formatted as an HTML report.

 III.
 Assembly Line / Whole Process